dinahaniyah/Regex-Javascript/README.md

 2. Matching the literal string with different possibilities (test method)
 3. Ignore the case while matching (test method)
 4. Match method
+5. More Than the First Match ( g flag)